-Can You Start a Small Business in Canada as a Non-Resident?
+How to Start a Non-Resident Business in Canada

 How to Incorporate in Canada as a Non-Resident

-First, are you Canadian (either a Canadian citizen or a landed immigrant)?
-If you are, then all you need is a Canadian address (not a Post Office box, but a real Canadian address).
-If you personally have or establish a Canadian address and are a Canadian citizen or a landed immigrant, you can register your business as a sole proprietorship (or as any of the other permitted forms of business in Canada).
+If you have or establish a Canadian address, not a post office box, and are a Canadian citizen or a landed immigrant, you can register your business as a sole proprietorship or any of the other permitted forms of business in Canada.

-You can then register your new business in the province that it's located in.
-Because business registration is governed by the province where the business is located, the details of the procedure to register a business name may differ among provinces.
+You can then register your new business in the province in which it is located.
+Because business registration is governed by each province, the procedure to register a business name may differ among provinces.
 For example, the rules for registering your business in Alberta may differ from those in Quebec or Ontario.

-If you intend to incorporate your business and plan to operate Canada-wide you may wish to incorporate federally rather than provincially - federal incorporation gives you the right to do business across Canada using the same name.
-(See Incorporation in Canada - Provincial versus Federal.)
+If you intend to incorporate your business and plan to operate Canada-wide, you may wish to incorporate federally rather than provincially.
+Federal incorporation gives you the right to do business across Canada using the same name.

-These residency requirements for the directors of companies incorporated in Canada apply to all types of Canadian corporations, not just Canadian Controlled Private Corporations.
+The residency requirements for the directors of companies incorporated in Canada apply to all types of Canadian corporations, not just CCPCs.